 We spend our days asking questions, but most of us never actually spend any time honing our questioning skills.

 For some people questioning comes easily.
-But for the majority of us, we are not asking enough questions AND we’re not phrasing them in the best way.
+But for the majority of us, we are not asking enough questions and we’re not phrasing them in the best way.

 I feel we’re missing a trick here.
 The ability to ask good questions is one of the most useful skills you can have.
-You can instantly engage people, provoke curiosity, find out what people already know and solve problems.

-The good news is that we can all become better questioners with time and practice.
-AND, interestingly, the more questions we ask, the more we improve our emotional intelligence, which in turn makes us better questioners.
+And, interestingly, the more questions we ask, the more we improve our emotional intelligence, which in turn makes us better questioners.

 1. ASKING MORE THAN ONE QUESTION AT A TIME